Diffusion Mean Estimation on the Diagonal of Product Manifolds: Diffusion mean estimation

+We here develop a more efficient simulation scheme focusing on manifolds that can be covered by a single chart.
+The scheme follows the partial observation scheme developed \cite{marchand2011conditioning}.
+Representing the product process in coordinates and using a transformation $L$, whose kernel is the diagonal $\diag(M^n)$, gives a guided bridge process converging to the diagonal.
+An explicit expression for the likelihood is given.

-\begin{assumption} In every chart, the square root of the cometric tensor, denoted by $\sigma$, is $C^2$.
+In the following, we assume that $M$ can be covered by a chart in which the square root of the cometric tensor, denoted by $\sigma$, is $C^2$.
 Furthermore, $\sigma$ and its derivatives are bounded; $\sigma$ is invertible with bounded inverse.
-The drift $b$ is locally Lipschitz and locally bounded. \end{assumption}
+The drift $b$ is locally Lipschitz and locally bounded.